 On January 13, an Ethiopian military aircraft entered the airspace above the al-Fashqa region and on January 14, the Sudanese Civil Aviation Authority set up a no-fly zone over the area.
-On February 4 and 5, an Ethiopian military unit attacked a unit of the Sudanese army in the al-Fashga area.
+On February 4 and 5, an Ethiopian military unit attacked a unit of the Sudanese army in the al-Fashqa area.
 The Sudanese unit killed dozens of Ethiopian soldiers, while the Ethiopian unit killed one Sudanese soldier and injured three.
-On April 2, Sudan temporarily closed the border after alleged attacks from Ethiopian gunmen on Sudanese security forces.
+On April 2, Sudan temporarily closed the border after alleged attacks from Ethiopian gummen on Sudanese security forces.
 On July 24, Sudan closed the border again, after a Sudanese commander disappeared in the border area.
 On August 13, the Sudanese Armed Forces shot down an allegedly Ethiopian spy drone in the al-Fashqa area.
-On September 25, Sudan claimed that Ethiopia had attempted an incursion into the border area but Ethiopia denied this claim. jde
+On September 25, Sudan claimed that Ethiopia denied this claim. jde